 For cost-conscious day traders, we recommend brokerages like TD Ameritrade and E*TRADE.
 Their sophisticated platforms mix with low-commission trading to create an excellent environment for high-volume pattern traders who want to keep their overhead down.

 Even among sophisticated traders, few will take much value out of Lightspeed’s toolkit.
-However, for dedicated day traders who need absolute control over their transactions, this is probably the brokerage for you.
+However, this is probably the brokerage for you for dedicated day traders who need absolute control over their transactions.

-Robo advisories are having a moment, and that’s terrific for the average investor.
-Most investors should build most of their portfolio around funds and similar products, investing in specific stocks and assets only with the speculative segment of their portfolio.
+Robo advisories continue to be a popular choice for the average investor.
+Many investors should build most of their portfolio around funds and similar products, investing in specific stocks and assets only with the speculative segment of their portfolio.
 Robo advisories specialize in this type of investing, helping you steer your money into a fund that will grow according to your specific risk tolerance and needs.
 Of the many outstanding options on the market today, Betterment is generally the best.

 The annual fee structure for this brokerage is based on the overall assets you have in your portfolio.
 The firm charges you 0.25% of all funds to use its basic product, Betterment Digital, meaning that users with $100,000 on investment would pay $250 per year.
 It charges 0.40% for users of its advanced product, Betterment Premium, meaning that users with $100,000 on investment would pay $400 per year.